Academic Support Services for Student-Athletes Staff

 Director of Raiders Academic Center for Student-Athletes

-Madeline Mulhall was hired as the Director of the Academic Center for Student-Athletes in July of 2019.
+Chartice Wyatt-Thermil was hired as the Director of the Kathryn Hughes Seaber Raiders Academic Center for Student-Athletes on July 18, 2020.

 The Kathryn Hughes Seaber Raiders Academic Center for Student-Athletes, housed inside Ezra Lehman Memorial Library, is colloquially referred to as the RAC.
 Wyatt-Thermil directs this center, created in 2019, which plays a daily role in retention and academic success for Shippensburg’s student-athletes.

 Wyatt-Thermil is a former Division I student-athlete with a passion for helping student-athletes achieve academic success.
 Her position provides academic support and programming to ensure that all student-athletes are connected with the appropriate resources that support their success.

 Her regular tasks include the development and coordination of year-round programs and activities designed to support student-athletes' academic success, retention, and graduation.
 She also collaborates with SU’s Learning Center faculty and staff to coordinate tutoring services and academic workshops for student-athletes.

 Wyatt-Thermil arrived at Shippensburg after working for three years as a student success specialist at IUP.
 As an academic coach, Wyatt-Thermil designed meeting protocol templates to assist student-athletes and provided financial guidance and related information to assist student-athletes.
 She also coordinated a student-athlete study hall and created a culturally responsive safe space for minority students on the IUP campus.

 Her duties at IUP also included a role as a logistical supervisor for the school’s New Student Orientation.
 Wyatt-Thermil began at IUP in 2015 as a graduate assistant, supporting various offices on campus, before serving as a graduate resident director.